 - SBR Web Services Implementation Guide (WIG)

-- Sample Web Services Definition Language (WSDLs), and
+- Sample Web Services Definition Language (WSDLs)

-- Self-certification testing guide.
+- Self-certification testing guide

 - MIG documents for a specific reporting obligation